Gerard Houllier, former Liverpool coach, dies at 73 - WHIZ News

-PARIS (AP) — Gerard Houllier, a Frenchman who won three titles in one season as coach of English club Liverpool, has died.
+PARIS (AP) — Gerard Houllier, a Frenchman who won three titles in one season as manager of English club Liverpool following a disappointing spell as the coach of France’s national team, has died.
 He was 73.

-Liverpool announced the death on Twitter on Monday.
-French sports daily L’Equipe said Houllier died following heart surgery in France.
+Liverpool and the French soccer federation announced the death Monday.
+French sports daily L’Equipe said he died at home on Sunday following heart surgery in France.

 “We are mourning the passing of our treble-winning manager, Gerard Houllier,” Liverpool wrote on Twitter.
 “The thoughts of everyone at Liverpool Football Club are with Gerard’s family and many friends.
 Rest in peace, Gerard Houllier 1947-2020.”